Industrial School Ship 'Mars', Dundee, Forfar, Scotland

 - Newport Library and Heritage Centre, Blyth Hall, 3 Scott Street, Newport On Tay, DD6 8DD.

-- Douglas, Gordon We'll Send Ye Tae the Mars: The Story of Dundee's Legendary Training Ship (2008, Black and White Publishing)
+- Douglas, Gordon We'll Send Ye Tae the Mars: The Story of Dundee's Legendary Training Ship (Revised edition 2019, Shakey Hands Publishing)

 - McGill, Linda Mars Training Ship of Dundee (1996)